autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

-- The vehicle is running on a slippy or bumpy road
+- The vehicle is running on a slippery or bumpy road, which can cause incorrect observations of wheel speed.
-- The vehicle cannot observe the correct wheel speed because of poor road surface conditions such as bumps or slips

 #### Functionality

-- The system can acquire the vehicle velocity and estimate distance travelled.
+- The system can acquire the vehicle velocity and estimate distance traveled.
 - The system can estimate more accurate poses at a higher frequency by fusing with external sensors.

 <!-- NOTE: Is the second item necessary?
 Because it is general for any other sensors -->